-Spiritual stress from facing important life decisions, such as where we’ll live or work, who to be with on a personal level, or what our life’s purpose is.
-Life transitions such as adolescence, pregnancy, parenthhod. or aging may also fit into this category.
+- Spiritual stress from facing important life decisions, such as where we’ll live or work, who to be with on a personal level, or what our life’s purpose is.
+Life transitions such as adolescence, pregnancy, parenthood, or aging may also fit into this category.

 These various factors do not operate in isolation and in fact often compound one another to intensify our response.
 Of course, stress is a major contributing factor to our vulnerability to disease or slowing down healing.
 Our immune and nervous systems, heart, mind, and digestive tract are most sensitive to emotional upset and stress.
 Having too many stressors without a healthy outlet for relief is a major health concern.